NNPC Enlists Continental Transport Union to Check Fuel Smuggling - THISDAYLIVE

 He said the NNPC was open to new areas of mutual collaboration with the organisation while calling on the transportation union members to take full advantage of its vast business portfolio and strategic position in the West African sub-region and beyond to expand business interest and areas of cooperation.

-The statement also quoted Chaeun, to have said that the union was ready to comply with extant laws and regulations in countries where they operate.
+The statement also quoted Chaeun, as saying that the union was ready to comply with extant laws and regulations in countries where they operate.

 While thanking Baru, Chaeun equally stated that the composition of the union members which include groups from West, Central, East and North Africa, made it imperative for them to work with key continental institutions like the NNPC to maximise its strategic role in the region.